Quramy/lerna-yarn-workspaces-example/README.md

 ### Dependencies between packages
 In this example, the `x-cli` package depends on another package, `x-core`.
 So to execute (or test) `x-cli`, `x-core` packages should be installed.
+But in development the `x-core` package is not published so you can't install it.

-`yarn` solve it.
-This command create sim-link of each packages into the top-level `node_modules` dir.
+`yarn` solves this problem.
+This command creates sim-links of each package into the top-level `node_modules` dir.

 ## Resolve Dependencies as TypeScript Modules
 As mentioned above, Lerna resolves dependencies between packages.
 It's enough for "runtime".
-However considering writing TypeScript sources, it's not.
+However considering TypeScript sources, in other words "static", it's not.

 For example, the following code depends a module `x-core` located at other package.